frank-w/BPI-Router-Linux/Documentation/filesystems/vfs.rst

 	d_parent and d_inode should not be used without care (because they can change and, in d_inode case, even become NULL under us).

+	d_revalidate also provides the name-under-lookup for cases where there are particular filename encoding semantics to be handled during revalidation.
+Note that, if comparing with dentry->d_name, the later can change from under d_revalidate, so it must be protected with ->d_lock before accessing.
+The exception is when revalidating negative dentries for creation, in which case the parent inode prevents it from changing.

 	If a situation is encountered that rcu-walk cannot handle, return